candacej97/event_rsvp/README.md

 ## Acknowledgements

-[This handlebars helper function](https://stackoverflow.com/questions/11924452/iterating-over-basic-for-loop-using-handlebars-js) helped me create a the form of how many total rsvp's to count.
+* [This handlebars helper function](https://stackoverflow.com/questions/11924452/iterating-over-basic-for-loop-using-handlebars-js) helped me create a the form of how many total rsvp's to count.
+* [This code](https://stackoverflow.com/questions/41423727/handlebars-registerhelper-serverside-with-expressjs) helped me register the handlebars helper function from above for it to work.